Javaid23/Portfolio-Website/README.md

 └── tsconfig.json
 ```

-## Deploy To Vercel

-1. Push this project to a GitHub repository.
-2. Go to Vercel and click `Add New...` then `Project`.
-3. Import your repository and keep default Next.js build settings.
-4. Click `Deploy`.
-5. After deployment, update metadata URL in `app/layout.tsx` with your production domain.

-## Customization Notes

 - Edit personal information in `components/Hero.tsx`, `components/About.tsx`, and `components/Footer.tsx`.
 - Add your profile photo as `public/profile.jpg` to show it in the circular hero avatar.